ligato/docs/docs/user-guide/concepts.md

 - **Using VPP CLI** configures an interface, bridge domain and L2FIB in that order.
 Then show what happens when you remove the interface and bridge domain.
 <br></br>
-- **Using the KV Scheduler** employs agentctl to configure the same information through the VPP agent but in reverse order - L2FIB, bridge domain and interface.
-Then observe what happens when you remove the bridge interface.
+- **Using the KV Scheduler** configures the same information through the VPP agent but in reverse order: L2FIB, bridge domain and interface.
+Then you can see what happens when you remove the bridge interface.

 You will observe how the KV Scheduler choreographs and sequences the series of actions resulting in a successful VPP configuration, even when confronted by multiple dependencies.

 !!! note
     You will need an active VPP, VPP agent and etcd data store to demonstrate the CLI and VPP agent configuration functions.
-Follow the steps in the [quick start guide][quickstart-guide] to prepare a system.
-Use `agentctl vpp cli` to interface with the VPP CLI.
-For the KV Scheduler section, use `agentctl kvdb put/del` to program VPP.
-Use `agentctl config history --format=log` to print the transaction logs.
+Follow the steps in the [quick start guide][quickstart-guide] to prepare a system.<br></br>

 ---

 ### Using VPP CLI

-Interfaces are the most common configuration item programmed into VPP.
-After interface creation, VPP generates an index, which serves as a reference for other configuration items that use an interface.
-Examples are bridge domains, routes, and ARP entries.
-Other items, such as FIBs may have more complicated dependencies involving additional configuration items.
+You can define VPP data plane interfaces using the VPP CLI.
+After interface creation, VPP generates an index, that serves as a reference for other configuration items that use an interface.

+Examples of configuration items that depend on interfaces include bridge domains, routes, and ARP entries.
+Other items, such as FIBs, may have more complicated dependencies involving additional configuration items.

 !!!
 Note
-    If for some reason the agentctl vpp cli commands fail, you can access the VPP CLI console using `docker exec -it vpp-agent vppctl -s localhost:5002`.
+    Use `agentctl vpp cli` to run VPP CLI commands.
+If for some reason this fails, you can access the VPP CLI console using `docker exec -it vpp-agent vppctl -s localhost:5002`.

+---

 Start with an empty VPP and configure an interface:
 ```bash